jfelchner/ruby-progressbar/README.md

 ### Throttling

 When reporting progress of large amounts of very fast operations, whose duration is comparable to the output time of a progress bar, it becomes desirable to throttle output to the console and only perform it once in a set period.
-ProgressBar supports throttling if given `:throttle_period` option:
+ProgressBar supports throttling if given `:throttle_rate` option:

-    ProgressBar.create(:throttle_period => 0.1)
+    ProgressBar.create(:throttle_rate => 0.1)

 The above progress bar will output at most 10 times a second.